Canada Temperance Act

 The Canada Temperance Act (Loi de tempérance du Canada), also known as the Scott Act, was an Act of the Parliament of Canada passed in 1878, which provided for a national framework for municipalities to opt in by plebiscite to a scheme of prohibition.
 It was repealed in 1984.

 Pre-Confederation colonial legislation

 Temperance legislation of general application had been enacted by the various colonies as early as 1855, when New Brunswick implemented total prohibition to mixed success.
 Others, beginning with the Province of Canada on the passage of the Dunkin Act in 1864, named after its sponsor Christopher Dunkin, opted to allow local municipalities to implement temperance upon an approval by plebiscite.

 The Act proved to be problematic in its operation following the division of the Province into Ontario and Quebec.
-In Ex parte O'Neill, RJQ 24 SC 304, it was held that the Legislative Assembly of Quebec could not repeal the Dunkin Act, but it could pass a concurrent statute for regulating liquor traffic within the province.
+In Ex parte O'Neill, RJQ 24 SC 304, it was held that the National Assembly of Quebec could not repeal the Dunkin Act, but it could pass a concurrent statute for regulating liquor traffic within the province.
 It was also later held that the Parliament of Canada could not repeal that Act with respect only to Ontario.